afcondon/purescript-d3-tagless-II/notes/long-form-notes.md

 * TUTORIALS
 * HOW-TO
   * Spago example from scratch
-* DISCUSSION software enginering and technology considerations
+* EXPLANATION software enginering and technology considerations
   * roles and responsabilities
   * finally tagless as a method / approach
   * alternatives / extensions / future-work